ash-shell/obj/README.md

 Obj is an [Ash](https://github.com/ash-shell/ash) module that adds object support to Bash.

+> If you want to first get excited about this before reading the entire README, jump to [this section](#class-example).

 # Getting started

 Obj is part of the Ash core, so you can just start using it in your Ash modules.